dominicarrojado/dominicarrojado.github.io/posts/building-an-email-template-with-mjml-framework.md

 ...
 ```

 And we are **done**!
 You've just built an email template with MJML framework with just a few lines of code - 296 to be exact.
-Just compare that amount of code against the generated `index.html`, it's more than half and definitely much cleaner and easier to maintain than when you build the email template in regular HTML.
-And didn't have to struggle much with regards to responsiveness, MJML handles most of it for us.
+Just compare that amount of code against the generated `index.html`, it's half the amount of code and definitely much cleaner and easier to maintain than when you build the email template in regular HTML.
+And we didn't have to struggle much with regards to responsiveness, MJML handles most of it for us.

+If you need the final code of this template, this is the [link](https://github.com/dominicarrojado/mjml-sample-edm) to the GitHub repository.

-If you want to build more email templates and practice, you can check out some of my past email templates which I recently just migrated to MJML framework:
+And in case you want to build more email templates and practice, you can check out some of my past email templates which I recently just migrated to MJML framework:

 - AXA Email Templates ([Smart Travel I](/axa-smart-travel-edm/), [Smart Travel II](/axa-smart-travel-2-edm/), [Mother's Day](/axa-mothers-day-edm/), [Shield](/axa-shield-edm/), [SmartHome](/axa-smart-home-edm/), [Singtel Partnership](/axa-singtel-edm/), [September Promo](/axa-september-promo-edm/))
 - M1 Email Templates ([Passport I](/m1-data-passport-edm/), [Passport II](/m1-data-passport-2-edm/), [Passport III](/m1-data-passport-3-edm/), [Passport IV](/m1-data-passport-4-edm/))
 - [Hashtag Interactive Welcome Email Template](/hashtag-interactive-welcome-edm/)

-If you want to see their codes, they are available on my [GitHub](https://github.com/dominicarrojado).
+The codes of these templates are available on my [GitHub](https://github.com/dominicarrojado).

-Alright, I hope this post was insightful and gave you all the pointers you need when building email templates with MJML framework.
+I hope this post was insightful and gave you all the pointers you need when building email templates with MJML framework.
 You can also check their official documentation [here](https://documentation.mjml.io/) to further your knowledge.
 This framework deserves to be shared, so please do!